athaeryn/buildhosts/README.markdown

 But really, this is just a script I wrote to write my /etc/hosts file for me.
 Configuring all the entries was a hassle, especially when using [xip.io](http://xip.io).
-This script take your local hostnames and the various IP address you need to pass to xip.io, and creates all the necessary entries to access any of the hosts while passing any of the IPs to xip.io.
+This script takes your local hostnames (and the various IP address you need to pass to xip.io) and create all the necessary entries to access any of the hosts while passing any of the IPs to xip.io.

 Installing & Running the Script